SINTEF/olmo/olmo_db/README.md

   6. Go into the influx docker container: `docker exec -it influxdb bash`
   7. Start the cron deamon: `service cron start`
   8. Finally once grafana is up and running you need to update the token (alerting->notification channels)
+  9. Also, if you stopped the ingestion, restart that.

 # Backup and restore